misterclayt0n/the-editor/README.md

 - [ ] Vertical movement from the end of the line gets the cursor stuck at one character after the end of the line
 - [ ] Zooming in does not work (probably because of the whole virtual DOM thing), I guess it would be nice to implement some interaction, if possible, with zooming
 - [ ] The editor is not scrolling horizontally as I type (also probably because of the virtual DOM)
+- [ ] Not really a bug, but would be nice to render an empty selected character when passing by an empty line in visual mode
+- [ ] Ctrl-d and Ctrl-u are not really working just like vim.

 ### 📚 Future Plans
 - **Integrated Setup**: Automatically configure necessary tools when opening a new file type.